silum/astrokat-wiki/Catalogues-to-observation-files.md

 ### Adding observation source targets
 Basic steps for conversion can be illustrated using some random targets, `targets.csv`
 ```
-, radec target, 0, -90
+, radec target, 0:00:00, -90:00:00
 , azel target, 10, 50
 , gal target, -10, 40
 ```

 Simple convert targets to configuration
 ```
-astrokat-catalogue2obsfile.py --infile targets.csv --target-duration 10
+astrokat-catalogue2observation.py --csv targets.csv --target-duration 10
 ```
 Resulting in a basic target list
 ```
+horizon: 20
 observation_loop:
-  - LST: 0:00-23:59
+  - LST: 0:00
     target_list:
-      - name=target0_radec, radec=0 -90, tags=target, duration=10.0
+      - name=target0_radec, radec=0:00:00 -90:00:00, tags=target, duration=10.0
       - name=target1_azel, azel=10 50, tags=target, duration=10.0
       - name=target2_gal, gal=-10 40, tags=target, duration=10.0
 ```
-No _`LST`_ range was specified in the conversion, so the range over which the targets are visible has been inserted by default.
+No _`LST`_ range was specified in the conversion, so a start LST for the targets have been inserted by default.
 Target names were also not provided, resulting in generated names to be added.
 Each target has its own _`tags`_ and _`duration`_, which can be updated by the user.

 The source list construction does not distinguish between targets and calibrators when converting from CSV format catalogues to observation files.
 When converting catalogues that contains calibrators, the user must specify the associated timings required.
 ```
-astrokat-catalogue2obsfile.py --infile two_calib.csv --primary-cal-duration 180
+astrokat-catalogue2observation.py --csv two_calib.csv --primary-cal-duration 180

+horizon: 20
 observation_loop:
-  - LST: 12:30-11:30
+  - LST: 12:30
     target_list:
       - name=1934-638, radec=19:39:25.03 -63:42:45.63, tags=bpcal, duration=180.0
       - name=0408-65, radec=04:08:20.38 -65:45:09.1, tags=bpcal, duration=180.0